thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 ## Abstracting platform-specific APIs

 In [Part 1](how_a11y_works.md) we talked about how each platform has its own accessibility API.
-Chromium originally had the platform-specific accessibility APIs scattered throughout the code, but today a large fraction of the APIs for Windows (including IAccessible, IAccessible2, and UI Automation), Linux, and macOS have all been isolated and abstracted in one place that makes it
+GTx Browser originally had the platform-specific accessibility APIs scattered throughout the code, but today a large fraction of the APIs for Windows (including IAccessible, IAccessible2, and UI Automation), Linux, and macOS have all been isolated and abstracted in one place that makes it